StauroDEV/piggybank/site/index.md

 - Makes it possible to interact with Safe using [viem](https://viem.sh), since Safe Kits only support web3 and ethers.

 ::: warning
-piggybank is currently in alpha.
-The docs are not complete.
-There are no tests yet.
-Only Safe v1.3 is supported.
+piggybank is currently work in progress.
 Don't use in production.
 :::

 ## Installation